 Yes, masks help contain respiratory droplets that carry the virus, which makes us less likely to infect others.
 They can also protect the wearer from droplets spread by others if the masks are effective and fit well.

 COVID-19 is transmitted through respiratory droplets when an infected person talks, coughs, or sneezes.
 These droplets can fly through the air and land in another’s person’s mouth or nose up to 6 feet away.
-When used with social distancing, masks can provide an extra layer to help prevent the respiratory droplets from traveling in the air and onto other people.
+When used with other prevention actions, masks can provide an extra layer to help prevent the respiratory droplets from traveling in the air and onto other people.

 COVID-19 spreads when an infected person breathes out droplets and very small particles that contain the virus.
 These droplets and particles can be breathed in by other people or land on their eyes, noses, or mouth.
 In some circumstances, they may contaminate surfaces they touch.
 People who are closer than 6 feet from the infected person are most likely to get infected.